mebeim/aoc/2021/README.md

 As usual, there are different ways to solve today's problem:

-1. The most optimal solution in terms of time complexity is probably using [segment trees][wiki-segment-tree], however it also the most complex one to actually implement.
+1. The most optimal solution in terms of time complexity is probably using [segment trees][wiki-segment-tree], however it's also the most complex one to actually implement.
 There are other solutions that work just fine given the number of commands in our input isn't that large.